facebookresearch/spot-sim2real/README.md

 # Repo: spot_sim2real

+## Setup instructions - Please refer [here](/installation/SETUP_INSTRUCTIONS.md) for information on how to setup the repo.

 ## Connecting to the robot
 Computer can be connected to the robot in one of the following modes
 1. Ethernet\